Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

-This setup contrasts with stochastic network formation models, where the graph itself is random.
-Instead, the analysis reflects empirical applications in which the observed labor market network is treated as fixed, and inference concerns the role of unobserved shocks given this network structure.
-Equivalently, the setting can be viewed as one where the network and productivities are random, but inference is conducted conditional on their realization.
+This framework differs from stochastic network formation models, in which the graph itself is random.
+It reflects applications where the observed matching network is treated as fixed and inference concerns the outcome shocks conditional on its structure.
+Equivalently, the network and productivities may be viewed as random objects on which the analysis conditions.

 The role of the matching network in the asymptotic analysis mirrors its role in identification: conditions on the sequence of graphs $G_{IJ}$ ensure the validity of the asymptotic results.
-These conditions cannot be verified from a single observed graph.
-Instead, what matters is how the observed structure relates to the properties required of the asymptotic sequence, to assess whether the asymptotic results provide a good approximation to the finite-sample behavior.
+Although these conditions concern the full sequence and cannot be verified from a single observed graph, their relevance can be assessed by comparing the observed network with the properties required asymptotically.
+This comparison indicates whether the asymptotic results are likely to approximate finite-sample behavior well.

-In labor market applications, the large-$I$, large-$J$ asymptotic setting is well-suited, as available datasets often include millions of workers and firms.
-At the same time, the data are sparse: each worker is observed with only a handful of firms, and each firm with only a modest number of workers.
-For example, in the U.S. labor market over a one-year horizon, a typical worker is employed by one or two firms, while a typical firm hires only a few dozen workers.
-To capture this structure, the asymptotic setting allows node degrees to remain bounded as $I$ and $J$ grow, rather than requiring any worker to be linked with many firms or any firm with many workers.
+The large-$I$, large-$J$ asymptotic framework is well suited to labor-market applications, where datasets often contain millions of workers and firms.
+At the same time, the matching networks are sparse: each worker is observed with only a handful of firms, and each firm with a modest number of workers.
+For example, over a one-year horizon in the U.S. labor market, a typical worker is employed by one or two firms, while a typical firm employs only a few dozen workers.
+To accommodate this structure, the asymptotic framework allows node degrees to remain bounded as $I$ and $J$ grow, rather than requiring any worker to be linked to many firms or any firm to many workers.